St Ninian's Isle Treasure

-The St Ninian's Isle Treasure, found on St Ninian's Isle, Scotland in 1958 is the best example of surviving silver metalwork from the Early Medieval period in Scotland.
+The St Ninian's Isle Treasure, found on St Ninian's Isle, Shetland, Scotland, in 1958, is the best example of surviving silver metalwork from the early medieval period in Scotland.
 The 28-piece hoard includes various silver metalwork items, including twelve pennanular brooches.
 The treasure is now in the National Museum of Scotland.

 Description

 The hoard consists of 28 silver and silver-gilt objects, dating to the second half of the eighth century.
 The objects can be grouped into categories relating to feasting, jewellery, and weaponry.
-There are twelve silver penannular brooches, eight silver bowls, one silver communion spoon, one silver knife, two silver chapes, one silver pommel, and three silver cones.
+There are twelve silver penannular brooches, eight silver bowls (one of which is a hanging bowl, one of only two known silver examples), one silver communion spoon, one silver knife, two silver chapes, one silver pommel, and three silver cones.
 The only non-silver item is a fragment of a porpoise jawbone.
 It is thought that some items were secular, such as the penannular brooches and different chapes from sword scabbards.
 Other pieces, including the bowls, spoon, and cones, may have been used in religious ceremonies or community rituals.

 The brooches show a variety of typical Pictish forms, with both animal-head and lobed geometrical forms of terminal.
 Two of the scabbard chapes and a sword pommel appear to be Anglo-Saxon, probably made in Mercia in the late eighth century; one has an inscription with a prayer in Old English.
 Gifts were often exchanged between Anglo-Saxon and Pictish rulers, and generally "weapons are among the objects which travelled most widely in the early medieval period".